Nicki Minaj Mansion Burglarized: $200K Stolen, Home Trashed, Art Destroyed

 A photo posted by Nicki Minaj (@nickiminaj) on

-Police confirmed that the 11,500 square foot home was “totally trashed.”
+Police confirmed that the 11,500-square-foot home was “totally trashed.”

 “The suspect or suspects knocked over and flipped furniture and items all over the house… almost as if they were frantically looking for something.”